Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ### Using the OVHcloud Control Panel (coming soon)

+## FAQ

+### Why are my objects not expired yet although I set up lifecycle rules?
+Lifecycle rules are processed asynchronously and on a best-effort basis.
+Most rules are applied within 24 hours, but for very large buckets or when processing many objects, it might take longer.
+During this delay, you continue to be billed for the object's current storage tier, even if the rule (e.g., expiration or transition) has already been triggered but not yet completed.

+### Why is the object count of my versioning-enabled bucket still increasing although I set up lifecycle rules?
+When a delete object operation i.e expiration is performed on an object in a versioning-enabled bucket, it does not delete the object permanently but it creates a delete marker on the object.
+This delete marker becomes the latest and current version of the object with a new version ID thus increasing the object count of the bucket.

+Extra lifecycle configuration is needed to remove objects permanently, including incomplete multipart uploads, expired delete markers, and earlier versions of the objects.

+### How can I empty y S3 bucket using Lifecycle rules?
+To empty a S3 bucket, you will need to consider the following:
+- expire current versions of objects
+- remove previous versions of objects
+- remove expired delete markers
+- remove incomplete multipart uploads

+### How can I monitor actions taken by my lifecycle rules?
+You can use the [Server Access Logging](pages/storage_and_backup/object_storage/s3_server_access_logging) feature to monitor actions taken by your lifecycle rules on your S3 bucket.
+Server Access Logging provides detailed records for the requests that are made to a bucket including expiration operations, transitions of objects to another storage tier, ...etc.

+### How can I recover objects deleted by my lifecycle rules?
+Versioning is the only way to recover objects that have been expired by lifecycle rules.
+It must be activated on your bucket before you set up your lifecycle rules.
+Howaver, objects that are permanently deleted by lifecycle rules cannot be recovered.

+### How can I exclude prefixes from my lifecycle rules?
+Prefix exclusion is not supported.

+### I have set up replication rules between 2 S3 buckets: why are objects deleted in my source bucket by my lifecycle rules not deleted in the destination bucket?
+Delete operations resulting from application of lifecycle rules are not replicated.
+See the documentation for [Asynchronous Replication](pages/storage_and_backup/object_storage/s3_asynchronous_replication) for further details on what is replicated and what is not.

 ## Go further

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.